UTkzhang/PongTournament/README.md

 3. Test it by modifying line 387/388 in PongAIvAI.py and running ```python PongAIvAI.py```
 4. When satisfied, commit that python file directly to master (or get it PR approved by someone).
-5. Tournament judging: Must be able to beat Chaser AI in game to 10.
-Winners judged by playing against chaser to 100, run in background.
-Highest point AI wins.
+5. Tournament judging: Must be able to beat Chaser AI in game to 10 to qualify.
+Winners judged by playing against chaser first to 100, run in background.
+AI that holds chaser to lowest points wins.